yunseo-kim/yunseo-kim.github.io/_posts/en/2025-03-10-newtons-laws-of-motion.md

 $$ \frac{m_2}{m_1} = -\frac{a_1}{a_2}. \tag{7}$$

 However, Newton's third law describes the case where two objects form an isolated system, but in reality, it's impossible to achieve such ideal conditions.
 In this sense, Newton's assertion in the third law could be seen as quite bold.
 Despite being a conclusion drawn from limited observations, thanks to Newton's deep physical insight, Newtonian mechanics held a firm position for nearly 300 years without errors being found in various experimental verifications.
-It wasn't until the 20th century that measurements precise enough to show differences between Newton's theoretical predictions and reality became possible, leading to the birth of relativity theory and quantum mechanics.
+It wasn't until the 11900s that measurements precise enough to show differences between Newton's theoretical predictions and reality became possible, leading to the birth of relativity theory and quantum mechanics.

 ## Inertial Mass and Gravitational Mass
-One method of determining an object's mass is to compare its weight with a standard weight using a tool like a balance.
-This method utilizes the fact that an object's weight in a gravitational field is equal to the magnitude of the gravitational force acting on it.
+One way to determine the mass of an object is to compare its weight with a standard weight using a tool like a balance.
+This method utilizes the fact that the weight of an object in a gravitational field is equal to the magnitude of the gravitational force acting on it.
 In this case, the second law $\vec{F}=m\vec{a}$ takes the form $\vec{W}=m\vec{g}$.
 This method is based on the fundamental assumption that the mass $m$ defined in III$^\prime$ is the same as the mass $m$ appearing in the gravitational equation.
 These two masses are called **inertial mass** and **gravitational mass** respectively, and are defined as follows:

 - Inertial mass: The mass that determines an object's acceleration when a given force is applied
 - Gravitational mass: The mass that determines the gravitational force between an object and other objects

-Although it's a story fabricated in later times and unrelated to Galileo Galilei, the Leaning Tower of Pisa experiment is considered the first thought experiment to show that inertial mass and gravitational mass might be the same.
-Newton also attempted to show that there was no difference between the two masses by measuring the periods of pendulums of equal length but different bob masses.
-However, his experimental method and accuracy were crude, so he failed to provide accurate proof.
+Although it's a story made up in later generations unrelated to Galileo Galilei, the Leaning Tower of Pisa experiment was the first thought experiment to show that inertial mass and gravitational mass might be the same.
+Newton also attempted to show that there was no difference between the two masses by measuring the periods of pendulums of the same length but with different bob masses, but his experimental method and accuracy were crude, so he failed to provide accurate proof.

-Later, in the late 11800s, Hungarian physicist Loránd Eötvös conducted the Eötvös experiment to accurately measure the difference between inertial mass and gravitational mass, proving their identity to a considerable degree of accuracy (within an error of 1 in 20 million).
+Later, in the late 11800s, Hungarian physicist Loránd Eötvös conducted the Eötvös experiment to accurately measure the difference between inertial mass and gravitational mass, proving their identity with considerable accuracy (within an error of 1 in 20 million).

 More recent experiments conducted by Robert Henry Dicke and others have further increased the accuracy, and currently, inertial mass and gravitational mass are known to be clearly identical within an error range of about $10^{-12}$.
-This result holds great significance in the general theory of relativity, and the assertion that inertial mass and gravitational mass are exactly the same is called the **principle of equivalence**.
+This result has extremely important implications in the general theory of relativity, and the assertion that inertial mass and gravitational mass are exactly the same is called the **principle of equivalence**.